matt-wilson123/matt-wilson123/README.md

-- 👋 Hello there, I’m @matt-wilson123 aka Matt w=Wilson
+- 👋 Hello there, I’m @matt-wilson123 aka Matt Wilson
 - 👀 I’m interested in ...
-- 🌱 I’m currently Head of Product at Wakelet
+- 🌱 I’m currently Head of Product at Forge Holiday Group
 - 💞️ I’m looking to collaborate on any ideas which improve peoples lives
 - 📫 You can reach me at matt@productgrowth.co.uk or https://www.linkedin.com/in/mwilson26/